 Trade Stock Indices

-Inverted Hammer Candle Pattern and Shooting Star Candle-stick Pattern candlesticks look alike.
+Inverted Hammer Candlestick Pattern and Shooting Star Candlestick Pattern candlesticks look alike.
 These have a long upper shadow & a short body at the bottom.
-Their fill color does not matter.
-What matters is the point where these candlesticks appear whether at the top of a trend (star) or bottom of price trend (hammer).
+Their fill color doesn't matter.
+What matters is the point where these candlesticks appear whether at the top of a market trend (star) or bottom of price trend (hammer).

-Difference is that inverted hammer is a bullish reversal pattern setup while shooting star is a bearish reversal pattern.
+Difference is that the inverted hammer is a bullish reversal pattern setup while shooting star pattern is a bearish reversal trading pattern.

 Upwards Trend Reversal - Shooting Star Candles